 Aspiring leaders face many challenges, but nearly all obstacles are more easily overcome via the guidance of a basic leadership philosophy.
-“Successful leaders typically think about the art of leadership and their philosophy of leading,” said Prof. Brooke Vuckovic, who is co-academic director of the Executive Education Leading Family Enterprises program and teaches in such offerings as the Advanced Management Program and The Leader Within.
+“Successful leaders typically think about the art of leadership and their philosophy of leading,” said Prof. Brooke Vuckovic, who is co-academic director of the Executive Education Leading for Impact within Family Enterprise program and teaches in such offerings as The Leader Within and Leading Strategic Change in Healthcare.
 “And a key aspect of a leadership philosophy is that it’s a tether — something you can return to when you’re tested at work.
 It’s a guiding principle, a touchstone as well as a North star.”

 Need inspiration?
 Look to the leaders you know and love.
 What is or was their philosophy of management?
 How would you capture it?